JonnyJD/musicbrainz-isrcsubmit/README.rst

 * read ISRCs from disc
 * search for releases with the TOC of the disc
-* display release information from MB
+* display release information from MusicBrainz
 * submit ISRCs
 * submit discIds / TOCs
 * duplicate ISRC detection (local and on server)